Note: The Scientific Track is conducted entirely in English.

-The Software Quality Days (SWQD) conference and tools fair – one of the largest software quality conferences in Europe - will bring together researchers and practitioners from business, industry, and academia working on quality assurance and quality management for software engineering and
+The 16th Software Quality Days (SWQD 2024) conference and tools fair is one of the largest software quality conferences in Europe.
+The conference is also one of the premier events fostering industry-academia collaboration.
+It includes a scientific program on research and industry experience, bringing together researchers and practitioners from business, industry, and academia working on quality assurance, quality management and testing for software and information technology.

 - Domain specific quality issues such as embedded, medical, automotive systems

-The main scientific program of SWQD 2023 accepts two categories of conference submissions.
-In both categories, papers with practical relevance and already conducted practical evaluation will be preferred.
+The main scientific program of SWQD 2024 conference accepts two types of submissions.
+In both categories, papers demonstrating practical relevance and evaluations in a practical setting will be preferred.

 Technical Research Papers